Observation of universal non-Gaussian statistics of the order parameter across a continuous phase transition: Methods

+In our procedure, the non-universal scaling factors are obtained by minimising the cumulative error (the sum of squared differences computed over the second through sixth cumulants) between the two datasets after rescaling.
+We arbitrarily chose the second dataset (orange squares in \figref{fig:fig5}) as a reference --- setting $A=1$ and $B=1$ and the value $\tilde{u}_{\mathrm{c}}=\uz$ determined from $a_2=0$ --- and numerically optimise the scaling factors $A$, $B$ and $\tilde{u}_{\mathrm{c}}$ of the first dataset (blue circles in Figs.~\ref{fig:fig4}, \ref{fig:fig5}).
+Note that, because the data points are discrete and not aligned after rescaling, the values of $\tilde\kappa_n$ for one dataset are interpolated linearly to compute the error with respect to the other dataset.
+The fitted values for the first dataset are $A=\num{1.32(8)}$, $B = \num{0.91(1)}$ and $\tilde{u}_{\mathrm{c}} = \num{37.5(1)}$, \emph{i.e.} the fitted value for $\tilde{u}_{\mathrm{c}}$ is close to $\uz = \num{37.1(2)}$ determined from $a_2=0$ (see main text).

 \textbf{Acknowledgements ---} We thank I. Balog, A. Browaeys, Z. Hadzibabic and the members of the Quantum Gas group at Institut d'Optique for insightful discussions.
+Numerical simulations were conducted on the CPBsmn cluster at the ENS of Lyon.

-We acknowledge financial support from the R\'egion Ile-de-France in the framework of the DIM QuanTiP, the ``Fondation d'entreprise iXcore pour la Recherche'', the French National Research Agency (Grant number ANR-17-CE30-0020-01) and France 2030 programs of the French National Research Agency (Grant numbers ANR-22-PETQ-0004).
+\textbf{Funding ---} We acknowledge funding from the R\'egion Ile-de-France in the framework of the DIM QuanTiP, the ``Fondation d'entreprise iXcore pour la Recherche'', the French National Research Agency (Grant number ANR-17-CE30-0020-01) and France 2030 programs of the French National Research Agency (Grant number ANR-22-PETQ-0004).
 A.R. has benefited from the financial support of the Grant No. ANR-24-CE30-6695 FUSIoN.
-Numerical simulations were conducted on the CPBsmn cluster at the ENS of Lyon.

 \makeatletter {S\arabic{figure}} {S\arabic{equation}}